roetske/adjustable-pulse-24V/README.md

 diode 1n4007  <br />
 yellow led  <br />
 dcdc converter 6v output <br />

-# Remark

-Firts time i powered the nano with 5V in Vin.
-Nok nano was not working properly.
-I found on the net you should use at least 6V for Vin.
-If you have only 5V available you should connect directly to 5V pin on the nano.
-2 pcb 50mmx70mm  <br />
 3port screw terminal pitch5  <br />
 m2 distance spacers  <br />
 ptc fuse 0.5 A  <br />
+2 pcb 50mmx70mm  <br />

+# Remark

+Firts time i powered the nano with 5V in Vin. <br />
+Nok nano was not working properly.
+I found on the net you should use at least 6V for Vin. <br />
+This due to voltage loss by the regualor in the nano <br />
+If you have only 5V available you should connect directly to 5V pin on the nano.<br />